 We know how tempting it can be to just stick on Peep Show for the umpteenth time, but there’s more to watch on Netflix’s bounty of TV and film.
-Wading through the selection can be certainly be a bit overwhelming and inevitably leads to time wasting scrolling, which is why we’ve gone to the trouble to compile six of the best Netflix documentaries on dance culture available to watch at the moment.
+Wading through the selection can certainly be a bit overwhelming and inevitably leads to time-wasting scrolling, which is why we’ve gone to the trouble to compile six of the best Netflix documentaries on dance culture available to watch at the moment.

 Read this next: A history of rave in dance music documentaries

 There are critically acclaimed dance music documentaries exploring the past, present and future of our world, deserving recognition for the black LGBTQ community as pioneers of the culture, lush musical and visual journeys through the history of the dancefloors that defied discrimination, and more.
 From tracing the importance of dance music in our society to observing how it’s gone from small clubs to mega venues and the people who made it happen, these dance music documentaries are must-sees for any dance music fan.
 So save yourself the endless scrolling, give Big Suze a rest and get stuck in….